 - you might get teased because people say your clothes don’t match and you can’t understand why they say that

-– you might have trouble telling the difference between 2 teams in a football match
+- you might have trouble telling the difference between two teams in a football or rugby match

 - you aren’t sure what pale colours are and they look like white or grey to you